Virgula0/awesome-backdoors/Windows/General/DLL_PROXY/README.md

 Steps for reproducing.
 In this demo, I'll try to backdoor `Firefox`

 - Open a new Visual Studio Project -> DLL Type
-- Copy the DDL that will be attacked in the same root directory of the `Visual Studio Code` Project.
+- Copy the DDL that will be attacked in the same root directory of the `Visual Studio` project.
-In the case of Firefox, I'll copy `xul.dll` (remember to delete `xul.dll.sig` in the same place)
+In the case of Firefox, I'll copy `xul.dll` (remember to delete `xul.dll.sig`)
-- Rename the copied dll to another name, from `xul.dll` example `assets.dll`
+- Rename the copied dll to something else.
+Example: from `xul.dll` to `assets.dll`
 - Run the script `dll_export.py` providing the DLL we're attacking.
-This can take a while for a big application like `Firefox`
+This can take a while for a big application like `Firefox`.
+In my example I provided `assets.dll` to the script.
-- Copy and paste `dllmain.cpp` content in the cpp file of the project and paste the obtained output from `dll_export.py` You should obtain something like this:
+- Copy and paste `dllmain.cpp` content in the cpp main file in the project and paste the obtained output from `dll_export.py` You should obtain something like this:

 ```cpp